-Figure 2: Pictorial Presentation of causes of petrol scarcity in Nigeria

-Sources: Constructed from summation of all agreed and all disagreed responses on Table 3

-From the figures, it is obvious that excessive corruption and mismanagement is most responsible for petrol scarcity in Nigeria.
-The next factor found was the removal of fuel subsidy, followed by hoarding of petrol, vandalization of oil pipeline, insufficient/ malfunctioning of refineries and, diversion and smuggling of petrol.
-This finding is in tandem with those of Birol and Guerer (1993) and Furtado and Suslick (1993) who similarly found that fuel scarcity is caused by many factors such as excessive corruption and mismanagement, oil pipeline vadalisation, insufficient and malfunctioning refineries, petrol diversion and smuggling, petrol hoarding, administrative bottlenecks and legal limitations and, petrol subsidy removal.
-Two factors that do not cause petrol scarcity were found to be inadequate funding and manpower shortage.
+From the analyses of the research questions to the test of the research hypotheses, several findings have been 250 251 made.
+For purposes clarification and explicitness, and in line with modern research tradition, these findings 252 were discussed according to each of the research objectives.
+First was the result on the trend of petrol price adjustment in Nigeria as presented in Table 2 and Fig. ??.
+Source: Plotted from data on Table 2 From Fig. 253 254 ??, the trend of petrol price adjustment which is a reflection or an indicator of petrol scarcity in Nigeria is 255 highly cyclical.
+The trend exhibit an upward movement to the upper right corner of the curve which means that petrol scarcity caused an upward or increment in the petrol price which is incidental to inflationary tendencies 256 in Nigerian.
+This finding goes to explain the reason for the ever growing inflation in Nigeria.
+On causes of petrol 257 scarcity, responses were presented in Table 3.
+3 From the figures, it is obvious that excessive corruption and 258 mismanagement is most responsible for petrol scarcity in Nigeria.
+The next factor found was the removal of fuel 259 subsidy, followed by hoarding of petrol, vandalization of oil pipeline, insufficient/ malfunctioning of refineries and, 260 261 diversion and smuggling of petrol.
+This finding is in tandem with those of Birol and Guerer (1993) and Furtado and Suslick (1993) who similarly found that fuel scarcity is caused by many factors such as excessive corruption 262 and mismanagement, oil pipeline vadalisation, insufficient and malfunctioning refineries, petrol diversion and 263 smuggling, petrol hoarding, administrative bottlenecks and legal limitations and, petrol subsidy removal.
+Two 264 factors that do not cause petrol scarcity were found to be inadequate funding and manpower shortage.
+265